|

 Narborough Mill

-was built c.1780, although several additions, renovations and modifications
+was rebuilt before 1776, although several additions, renovations and modifications

 Charles Tyssen enlarged the mill in 1845 with a poorly built extension, the foundations of which slowly sank over many years until part of the roof collapsed in 1980.
 This complete section, along with the Victorian miller's house built onto the front, had to be demolished.
 Thirteen fifty-foot piles had to be sunk in order to make the building safe when restoration began. |